EvX57/SpinCoating/README.md

 `visualize.py` can be used to visualize the data.

 `model.py` contains the machine learning model to predict critical concentration from thickness and molecular weight. `model_train()` trains the model, `model_evaluate()` evaluates the model's performance on the test datapoints we collected, and `model_predict()` predicts the critical concentration for new thickness and molecular weight values.

+`requirements.txt` contains the python package requirements to run the machine learning model (NOTE: be sure to use python version 3.10)